 As per the Federal Trade Commission (FTC), all sales emails may contain three types of information:

-- Commercial content, marketing emails that are selling a product or promoting a sale.
+- Commercial content, marketing emails selling a product, or promoting a sale.

 - Relationship or transactional content, like a bank sending a customer their bank statement, an eCommerce store sharing shipping updates, or a blogger sending a message to their list of opt-in subscribers.

-- Other content, which can range from personal content to mixed (relationship + commercial) content.
+- Other content can range from personal to mixed (relationship + commercial) content.

-According to FTC’s regulations, the purpose of an email decides whether it needs to comply with spam laws.
-If the email is primarily commercial — or is deemed to be so by the recipient — it has to comply with spam laws.
+According to the FTC’s regulations, the purpose of an email determines whether it needs to comply with spam laws.
+If the email is primarily commercial or is deemed so by the recipient, it must comply with spam laws.

-A well-crafted cold email marketing message might have a commercial tilt, but it also offers significant value.
+A well-crafted cold email marketing message might have a commercial tilt but also offers significant value.

 Many organizations and people use some sort of identity theft protection and monitoring (such as Aura, Norton, Malwarebytes, or their many alternatives).
-It is very easy for anyone to manually mark any unsolicited emails as “spam” — in many cases the software does this automatically.
+It is easy for anyone to manually mark unsolicited emails as “spam.”
+In many cases, the software does this automatically.

 This software is designed to intercept emails like these below and make sure they go to spam: